mwfj/CMU_15213_CSAPP3E_Lab/3.AttackLab/README.md

 Just like what we did in CI-Level2, the return address of `getbuf()` should be overwritten by the first address where the injected code is placed.
 However, another difference from CI-Level2 is that the parameter passed to `$rdi `should not be the cookie value itself, but **the first address where the cookie string is stored**.

 To avoid the stack frame of `hexmatch` overwritten our exploit string, due to the stack frame of `hexmatch` is created after we pass the exploit string into `touch3`, we need to put  cookie string into the space the `hexmatch` will never reach.
-Thus, we decide to put cookie string into the padding area.
+We found that the `hexmatch` will overwrite the first 40 bytes of input string.
+Thus, we decide to put cookie string into the address that higher than return address of `getbuf`.
 Specifcally，we plan to put the Injection code to the top of stack frame for `getbuf()`, where it is `0x5561dc78`.
 Also, we will put the cookie string into after the return value, which is `0x5561dca0 + 0x8 = 0x5561dca8`

 Here is our code: